Zaki-Abdr/3D-product-design/README.md

 ![Eco Trash Bin](RENDER.png)

 ---
+## 🛠️ Tools Used
+- SolidWorks
+- SolidWorks Visualize (for rendering)

+---

 Feel free to explore the designs above.
 If you’d like to access the complete design files, don’t hesitate to reach out to me.